antenna-research/supertickets/README.md

 ## Tools and technology

-We recommend to use starter kits that we provided during the program to start this app.
-In terms of backend (server) technology, you can work with any NodeJS backend: JavaScript or Typescript, Express, Koa or routing-controllers is up to you.
-The API should be following the better part of the REST principles.

-For the frontend, we expect you to properly use React and Redux.
-Make sure you use the Redux store to your advantage!
-Use either create-react-app or one of the starter kits that you've used before.
 Feel free to add any packages that you like.
 E.g. MaterialUI can be used to set up a nice layout (maybe even responsive!) but there are perfect alternatives as well.